IanFLee/jigsaw/README.md

 # post(el)

 Empties the document body.
-Takes a dynamically created HTMLElement and appends it to the empty document.
+Takes a dynamically created HTMLElement and appends it to the empty document.<br>
+Mainly used to publish a root HTMLElement node to the DOM.

 is equivalent to: